-This page contains all Commentary entries for 2013.
-Use the text links provided at the beginning of each month to navigate throughout the page.
-The menu below will take you to similar pages for other years.
+You can use the text links provided at the beginning of each month if you want to move around the page, and the menu below will take you to similar pages for previous years.

 *Entries normally include a link to an external article.
 It's always